What is the timeline?

 On successful completion of the programme, we will provide you with a transcript and a grade for your essay to enable your home university to make a decision about credit.

-Students who do not opt for assessment may be issued with a certificate of participation on completion of the programme.
+Assessment is not compulsory and students who do not opt for assessment may be issued with a certificate of participation on completion of the programme.
 This will be dependent on satisfactory attendance record for the duration of the Summer School.
 A register will be taken for each class.

 Students wishing to receive a certificate of participation must not be absent for no more than two sessions in total.